 Most bonds do not take long to underwrite.
 Some underwriting takes 5 minutes, and other cases can take a few days or a few weeks, depending on the bond type, amount, or the obligation the bond is covering.
 The sooner you submit an application and all the necessary documentation, the smoother and faster the process will be.

 Ways to Help Underwriters

-- You may also want to consider hiring an agent to help you.
-A person or a company well-versed in sourcing surety bonds for your industry will be able to provide the much-needed support.
-That will allow you to get a variety of quotes and choose the one that perfectly fits your needs and budget.
+- Find a capable surety agent.
+A person or a company well-versed in sourcing surety bonds for your industry will be able to provide the much-needed support in placing your surety bond need.